-Her responsibilities are varied and her background in business
+Her responsibilities are varied and her extensive background in business

-administration is crucial to making sure all the details of our families'
+administration & customer service is crucial to ensuring all the details of our families'

 Alyssa is a friendly and compassionate individual who enjoys

-traveling and exploring new places, meeting new people, hiking with her dog and
+traveling and exploring new places, spending time with her family, hiking with her dog and

 baking for all of her friends and family.